UNFmontreal/toad/doc/toad/src/en/tasks/19-Tractometry.md

 ## Goal

-The tractfiltering step remove outliers from bundles previously extracted.
+The tractometry step compute metric from HARDI and Tensor reconstruction along the bundles previously extracted.

 ## Requirements